 • Peanut Butter Rice

-• My 3-Ingredient Peanut Butter Rice recipe is actually inspired by the Zimbabwean peanut butter rice.
-But since peanuts are also commonly used in Indonesian kitchen, they pair great together!
+• This recipe is actually inspired by a Zimbabwean dish.
+But since peanuts are also commonly used in Indonesian kitchens, they pair great together!

 A plate of crispy tempeh crumbles with a fork on a beige napkin.